 It also must be understood that the collective result will not be perfect, but it will be ever-improving.
 Just because bees agree on a location for a new hive doesn’t mean that the resulting location is perfect.
 The quality of the new location depends on the terrain that was explored (i.e. luck), and the system that has evolved to determine consensus.
 Notice that it does depend on the outsized reconnaissance skills of any one super-star bee.

 Notice also that Swarm Theory works to solve the problems of the collective, e.g. how to propagate and defend an ant colony, or how to allocate wealth to the providers of value and quality investment.
-They do not exist for the purpose of enriching individual actors at the expense of others.
+They do not exist to enrich individual actors at the expense of others.
 To be sure, there are often status hierarchies within swarm systems, and individual actors are motivated to act by their own survival, but the nature and essence of the system is to propagate the entire community.

 Answering Hard Questions on Capitalism